Local Financing Efforts

 We have big gaps in our federal, state and private funding, how do we generate new local resources?

 Localities across the country have come up with a myriad of innovative methods of generating new funding for children and youth.
 When trying to generate new funding, localities must: research potential new revenue sources and funding mechanisms; build a case around the needs of youth and children in their community and gaps in their current budget; and build a coalition of engaged stakeholders to influence and advocate for their initiative.
 When generating new revenue, it’s also necessary to plan for the strategic administration of this new funding and design an accountability infrastructure.

 Adopt measures to ensure maximum impact of funds.

 Once funding has been secured, localities must decide on how to best use the funds.
 Depending on the source and type of funding, this may involve developing long-term strategic investment plans, designing an accountability infrastructure, and coordinating multiple stakeholders.
 It also commonly involves evaluating impact using data on the flow of funds, performance of programs and services, and trends in child and youth outcomes in a locality.

 What's your role?

-Many different stakeholders can and should play a role in comprehensive strategic financing for children and youth, but the activities within FIND, ALIGN, GENERATE, and EVALUATE won't look the same for everyone.
+Many different stakeholders can and should play a role in comprehensive strategic financing for children and youth, but the activities within FIND, ALIGN, GENERATE, and ACTIVATE won't look the same for everyone.